-All PhD students are required to complete the Boston University RCR training and should allot time for it during each semester until all modules are completed.
+All PhD students are required to complete the Boston University RCR training.

 From the RCR website:

 - Recommendations for individuals who are covered by NIH or NSF grants and, thus, have to meet compliance requirements: These individuals must complete Step 1 (online training modules) within 30 days of the start of grant support.
 Completion of these modules is required before registering for the course. - Recommendations for individuals who are not covered by an NIH or NSF grant: After completion of RCR training course (online training modules), doctoral candidates are recommended to commence the RCR training course in their second or third year.
 The goal is for the RCR course to be completed by the end of the fourth year at the latest.
 Postdoctoral researchers are recommended to complete Step 1 (online) as early as possible and commence the RCR course in the semester in which online preparation is completed.